-Part 3: Multiple Runs
+Part 3: Multiple Simulation Runs

 In statistics, the Law of Large Numbers ensures that as the sample size increases, the sample mean (average) of a random variable will converge to the population mean.
 The same principle applies when using multiple runs to simulate epidemiological models.
 As the number of epiworldR simulations increases, the sample means of the reproductive number or model parameters, for example, will converge to their corresponding population means.